jidongbsu/cs452-web-server/README.md

 sys	0m0.025s
 ```

-this time we can see the improvements - even for 4 requests, our web server can still serve all of them in about 5 seconds, as opposed to 20 seconds.
+this time we can see the improvements - even for 4 http requests, our web server can still serve all of them in about 5 seconds, as opposed to 20 seconds.

-3. additional testing. if you want to test the client program with 2 requests, you should run:
+3. additional testing. if you want to test the client program with 2 http requests, you should run:

 ```console
 (base) [jidongxiao@onyxnode60 webserver]$ time seq 2 | xargs -n 1 -P 2 -I{} ./client localhost 8080 /spin.cgi?5
 ```

-if you want to test the client program with 8 requests, you should run:
+if you want to test the client program with 8 http requests, you should run:

 ```console
 (base) [jidongxiao@onyxnode60 webserver]$ time seq 8 | xargs -n 1 -P 8 -I{} ./client localhost 8080 /spin.cgi?5